Research & Grants

 - Provide counsel to RLS Foundation grant seekers to improve the strength and outcomes of their research studies

-- Identify potiential sources (NIH) of later-stage funding for grantees
+- Identify potential sources (NIH) of later-stage funding for grantees

 - Expand the reach to biotech and medical technology companies as collaborators that can help achieve progress toward a cure